-- Gloves vinyl, latex, sterile, surgical, and extra thick latex - · Safety goggles, masks, face shields
+- Gloves vinyl, latex, sterile, surgical, and extra thick latex

+- Safety goggles, masks, face shields

-Incident reporting
+- (b) Incident reporting

+- Blood-borne Pathogen Post-exposure

+evaluation If you have an injury or exposure

+to blood or other potentially infectious material,

+report it to the supervising provider

+immediately; then come to the laboratory to

+complete an incident report and receive follow up instructions.
+If you are at an extended site,

+please follow the instructions provided by the

+supervising provider.

-- Blood-borne Pathogen Post-exposure evaluation If you have an injury or exposure to blood or other potentially infectious material, report it to the supervising physician immediately; then come to the laboratory to complete an incident report and receive follow-up instructions.
-If you are at an extended site, please follow the instructions provided by the supervising physician. - Attending physicians, clinical students, staff, or visitors may fill out an Incident/Injury Report on any person or situation when a policy or procedure has been violated or to report an accident or illness.
-The report is submitted to the Director of Clinical Operations.
+Attending providers, clinical students, staff, or visitors may fill out an Incident/Injury.
+Report on any person or situation when a policy or procedure has been violated, including acts of sexual misconduct, or to report an accident or illness.
+The report is submitted to the Chief Medical Officer.
 Follow-up is expected.

-HIPAA Reminders at the Medical Center and Extended Sites
+(c) HIPAA Reminders at the Medical Center and Extended Sites